Gardening News, Tips, Advice and Jobs for March 2021

 After the long wet winter, it looks as though things are set to improve in our gardens with March been forecast as a slightly warmer and considerably drier month

-After the long wet winter, it looks as though things are set to improve in our gardens with March been forecast as a slightly warmer and considerably drier month, if the weather forecasters are to be believed.
-It is very difficult trying to give tips and advice when different areas of country have experienced literally different extremes of weather.
-From my list of participants receiving this newsletter.
+After the long wet and at times very cold winter, it looks as though things should improve in our gardens with March as the forecasts predict a considerably drier month, if the cooler weather than we experienced at the end of February (18C in some areas after minus 23c in Braemar earlier iin the month) It is very difficult trying to give tips and advice when different areas of country have experienced literally different extremes of weather.

 I know that some of you have been unfortunate enough to live in some areas that are still experiencing problems following the floods, while others have enjoyed quite cold weather and substantial snowfalls in the north of Scotland.
 With this in mind, you need to carefully adapt my advice and tips for this month to precisely where you live and your local microclimate.
 Even here within the West Midlands.
 There are marked differences between gardens on the light free draining sands around Kinver and Stourbridge, compared with my own garden which is some 200 feet higher on a belt of heavy clay in Kings Heath, that after recent rains yesterday evening will need a good few days before I can begin any cultivations.